srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-Since the number of layers (for now) is fixed, i.e. always 3 (input, hidden, output), I did _not_ add a variable `lcount` (*=layer count*) to remember the number of layers.
-This could be done later if the number of (hidden) layers inside the network is required to be dynamic as well.
+Since the number of layers (for now) is fixed, i.e. always 3 (input, hidden, output), I did _not_ add a variable `lcount` (layer count) to remember the number of layers.
+This could be done later if the number of (hidden) layers inside the network is required to be dynamic.

-### Manual Memory Allocacation
+### Manual Memory Allocation

-Once the data model for the network and its components is defined, we need to manually allocate memory for each part of the network.
+Once the data model for the network and its components is defined, we need to manually allocate memory for each part.
 If we assume that all layers are *fully connected*, i.e. each node connects to all nodes in the following layer, then the overall size of the network only depends on 3 numbers:

 ```